 Tools needed: Panel tool, right-angle Phillips screwdriver

 As mentioned earlier, the front door speakers are 6"x9" ovals in both versions of the factory stereo system.
 The space in front of the speakers is a little tight, so only a few aftermarket 6x9’s will fit.
-You can also install 6-1/2" or 5-1/4" speakers in this location, using adapter brackets that are included free when you purchase your speakers from Crutchfield.
+You can also install 6-1/2" or 5-1/4" speakers in this location, using adapter brackets that are available at a discount when you purchase your speakers from Crutchfield.
 Choosing one of these smaller sizes will give you more replacement options.

 There are no wiring adapters available for the Xterra, so you’ll have to splice the new speaker wires to the truck’s wiring.
 This is another place where the Posi-Product wire taps will be very helpful.
 If you use these, you won’t have to cut off the factory connectors.